konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 Under Pandora's "post installation" I went through several screens and picked out appropriate drivers for everything, as best as I could guess from PCI info in DPCIManager.
 I listed what I did, below.
 It took lots of reboots and trial-and-error.

-> I installed everything to the "Other" of the EFI partition, rather than the system folders.
+> I installed everything I could to the "Other" of the EFI partition, rather than the system folders.

 #### sensors